aduboseh/iter/docs/APEX_DEMO_DIRECTIVE_v2.0.md

 ## Overview

-This directive governed the creation of a cryptographically-certified demonstration package for the SCG substrate.
+This directive governed the creation of a cryptographically-certified demonstration package for the Iter substrate.
 The package validates deterministic graph operations, constraint enforcement, and lineage tracking for enterprise security research.

 ---